[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 This post was kindly sponsored by Whipple Tickle.
 You can shop bondage kits as well as sex toys, lingerie, kink gear, and more at their site.
 All views and writing are, as always, mine.

 Something that often bugs me about kink and BDSM is the way that the aesthetic is, broadly speaking, so damn similar everywhere you look.
 There’s nothing wrong with black leather cuffs or PVC catsuits or red and black colourways, of course, but it does all get a bit samey after a while.
-That’s why I’m so drawn to kink products that offer something a little bit different, such as the Liebe Seele Fairy collection.
+That’s why I’m so drawn to BDSM products that offer something a little bit different, such as the Liebe Seele Fairy collection.

-Liebe Seele Fairy Collection
+Liebe Seele Fairy BDSM Collection

 Liebe Seele is a Japanese brand selling quality leather BDSM gear, sex toys, fetishwear, and more.
 Fun fact: “Liebe Seele” translates to “dear soul.”